 If there’s just one hotel to stay in Hobart it is the Islington.
 This property feels like a home away from home, especially in the winter time with wood on the fire and a welcoming team that treat each guest like family.

 This small island off the south east coast of Tasmania is commonly regarded as the standard in luxury Tasmanian experience, given its privacy from the mainland and understated luxury appeal.
+You can book this stay directly with Satelite Island, or if your dates are not available, reach out to them via email or instagram to see if there are any alternatives on offer.

 Rocky Hills Bush Retreat